 I was recently asked to speak at Christopher Newport University (CNU) on human rights.
 CNU was celebrating 70 years since the signing of the UN Universal Declaration of Human Rights.
 Presented by the university’s Model UN program, the purpose of the discussion was to have some seasoned experts provide insight into human rights violations.
 Accompanying me was a former ambassador to Bosnia Herzegovina and a WWII Holocaust survivor.

-The reason I wanted to take a moment and explain this program is to highlight the struggle of new budding democracies as they shed old standards, conditions, traditions and more importantly the cultures of how they govern and treat their citizens.
+The reason I wanted to take a moment and explain this program is to highlight my experience in working with many of these new budding democracies as they shed old standards, conditions, traditions and more importantly the cultures of how they govern and treat their citizens.
 A modern democracy whether it rises out conflict or a referendum of the people has severe growing pains.
-What people knew yesterday has wholly changed today and for many to include those who were formerly in power it can be a human catastrophe of change.
+What people knew yesterday has changed today and for many, to include those who were formerly in power, it can be a human catastrophe of change.
 Rarely does a country transition from dictatorial, dysfunctional or abusive control to one of individual empowerment without the “pain of change.”
-Many times, the result is a struggling government, an increase in instability, military overreach, perpetual conflict and eventually human rights abuses.
+The result is a struggling government, an increase in instability, military overreach, perpetual conflict and eventually human rights abuses.

 It is from this perspective that I can share with you my observations of some of the issues with why we still battle with human rights.